-Hackers using the previously unknown moniker "The Consortium" claim to have broken into the servers of DigitalPlayground.com last weekend and stolen 72,000 usernames and passwords and 40,000 credit-card numbers.
+Hackers using the previously unknown moniker "The Consortium" claim to have broken into the servers of DigitalPlayground.com this past weekend and stolen 72,000 usernames and passwords and 40,000 credit-card numbers.

 "We are The Consortium, and we have something special for our first release," reads a manifesto purportedly posted at admin.digitalplayround.com and reproduced on a mirroring site.
 "You see for a while now we have had access to digitalplayground.com, one of the five biggest porn sites in the world.
 But it doesn't need any introduction from us."

-As of the afternoon of March 9, the front page of DigitalPlayground.com was up, but most links to internal pages went nowhere.
+As of Friday afternoon (March 9), the front page of DigitalPlayground.com was up, but most links to internal pages went nowhere.

 The sole link that worked, under the banner "Digital Playground is temporarily unavailable," went to a page that stated, "We are currently verifying the security parameters on this site and upgrading the entire system in order to better safeguard your information."